Tis a delight.

 Did you spend your childhood being traumatised by Worzel Gummidge, Hartley Hare, Children of the Stones and the Spirit of Dark and Lonely Water?
 Were you terrified of the Usborne Book of Ghosts in your school library, given nightmares by Horror Top Trumps and Game of Jaws, and then handed a Dalek’s Death Ray lolly to calm you down?

-Then come and join our support group!
-The incredible Scarred For Life book was published in 2017, and became a huge hit.
-It is, essentially, a gigantic compendium of everything that terrified a generation of British kids in the extraordinary decade that was the 1970s… from appallingly graphic Public Information Films to violent comics (and Monster Fun), post-apocalyptic cinema, shocking sitcoms and a boom in paranormal news coverage!
+Stephen and Dave's incredible Scarred For Life book was published in 2017, and became a huge hit.
+It is, essentially, a gigantic compendium of everything that terrified a generation of British kids during these extraordinary decades… from appallingly graphic kids' TV to violent comics (and Monster Fun), post-apocalyptic cinema, shocking sitcoms and a boom in paranormal news coverage!
 This, lest we forget, was the era when respectable BBC1 news programmes would run regular features on poltergeists, UFOs and the Loch Ness Monster.
-Not to mention Nationwide’s epoch-defining coverage of the ‘Hexham Heads’ and their accompanying werewolf…
+Not to mention Nationwide’s epoch-defining coverage of the ‘Hexham Heads’ and their accompanying werewolf...

 Always remember… OLD FRIDGES CAN KILL.